yangwu1227/leetcode-ds-algo/stacks_and_queues/implement_queues_with_stacks/complexities.md

     return len(self.stack) == len (self.stack_reversed) == 0
 ```

 The queue is empty if both the `stack` and `stack_reversed` lists are empty.
-This is because the `stack` list contains all the elements that are pushed into the queue, and the `stack_reversed` list contains all the elements in the reverse order once the first pop operation is performed.
+This is because the `stack` list contains all the elements that are pushed to the queue, and the `stack_reversed` list contains all the elements in the reverse order once the first pop operation is performed.

 The time complexity of the `empty` check is $O(1)$.